Mooninghnk/c_web3/README.md

 # c_web3
- web3 wrapper for c lang
+ web3 wrapper for c lan
+ you need to create a .key file with your infura api key for this code to compile